 But, if you don’t want to pay for stock photography, where can you source some images for free?

-Burst is a free stock image site created by Shopify, and the beauty of it is that it’s updated with “hundreds of new photos every week.”
-Gone are the days of finding cheesy, staged photos of people in unnatural poses.
-Burst offers a great database of images in a variety of styles that will suit even the most specific content requests.
+The beauty of Unsplash is that it’s updated with hundreds of new photos every week.
+Gone are the days of finding cheesy, staged photos of people in unnatural posts — Unsplash offers a great database of images in a variety of styles that will suit even the most specific content requests.

-A nice bonus, especially for those looking to sell B-to-C products, is that Burst offers editorial product shots in categories like cosmetics and food and beverage.
-This can save small businesses a fortune on hiring a photographer for atmospheric images and help you create engaging content with a great ROI, without having to break the bank.
+A nice bonus, especially for those looking to sell B-to-C products, is that Unsplash offers editorial product shots in categories like cosmetics and food and beverages.
+This can save small businesses a fortune on hiring a photographer for atmospheric images and help you create engaging content with a great ROI without having to break the bank.unsp